Device-independent prepare-and-prepare bipartite null witness dimension test with a single joint measurement: Acknowledgments

 \section{Acknowledgments}

 The results have been created using IBM Quantum.
-The views expressed are those of the authors and do not reflect the official policy or position of IBM Quantum team.
-We acknowledge technical support of Tomasz Rybotycki, Tomasz Bia{\l}ecki, Jakub Tworzyd{\l}o, Bart{\l}omiej Zglinicki, and Bednorz family.
+The views expressed are those of the authors and do not reflect the official policy or position of IBM Quantum team. \cor{ TR gratefully acknowledges the funding support by the program "Excellence initiative—research university" for the AGH University of Krakow as well as the ARTIQ project (UMO-2021/01/2/ST6/00004 and ARTIQ/0004/2021).} We thank Poznañ Supercomputing and Networking Center and ICM UW for the access to IBM Quantum Innovation Center.
+We acknowledge technical support of Jakub Tworzyd{\l}o, Bart{\l}omiej Zglinicki, and Bednorz family.